 Alex Little concentrates his practice in the areas of criminal defense, government investigations, criminal and civil appeals, cybersecurity, victims' rights, and general litigation.

 Immediately before joining Bone McAllester Norton, Alex served as an Assistant U.S. Attorney with the Department of Justice in Washington, D.C. and Nashville.
-As a former prosecutor, he draws on extensive trial and appellate experience in state and federal courts to aggressively representing clients facing investigations or defending against criminal charges.
+As a former prosecutor, he draws on extensive trial and appellate experience in state and federal courts to aggressively represent clients facing investigations or defend against criminal charges.

 - Represent multi-platinum recording artist and her mother in defamation lawsuit involving allegations of rape by her former producer.